Meerlan/finaljavafx/README.md

 # finaljavafx

 ## ToDo
-# This siple app created to planning your day
+# This simple app created to planning your day